Numerical Implementation of Just-In-Time Decoding in Novel Lattice Slices Through the Three-Dimensional Surface Code: Dimension Jumping in Surface Codes

-The simplicity of this process is due to the fact that the 3D colour code minus this boundary encodes no qubits so we do not need to worry about information from that code getting mixed with information from the 2D code.
-On the other hand, the 3D surface code minus a boundary still encodes a qubit and so we must take extra steps to ensure that the final logical state of the 3D code is the same as the initial logical state of the 2D code.
+However, unlike the 3D colour code the 3D surface code minus a boundary still encodes a qubit and so we must take extra steps to ensure that the final logical state of the 3D code is the same as the initial logical state of the 2D code.
 Additionally, in the specific case where at each timestep we are combining dimension jumping with the application of $CCZ$ gates to part of the code we want our dimension jump to involve only measurements of $Z$ stabilisers.
 This is because the $X$ stabilisers do not all commute with this application of $CCZ$ gates and so the 2D codes at intermediate steps of the procedure will not be in eigenstates of these $X$ stabilisers.
 As such, measuring these stabilisers will change the state of the code and the overall effect of the procedure will not be a logical $CCZ$.

 A suitable dimension jump is implemented by

 \begin{itemize} \item Start with a 3D surface code $\mathcal{C}$ and its boundary $\partial \mathcal{C}$, which is a 2D surface code in a state $\ket{\overline{\psi}}$.
 These codes must be chosen such that the $Z$ stabilisers of the 2D code commute with the $X$ stabilisers of both the 2D and 3D codes. \item Prepare all qubits belonging to $\mathcal{C} \setminus \partial \mathcal{C}$ in $\ket{+}$. \item Measure the $Z$ stabiliser generators of the 3D code that are not $Z$ stabilisers of the 2D code. \item Apply a correction which returns the 3D code to its codespace.
 This correction should not have support on any of the qubits of the original 2D code. \end{itemize}